rajatimalsina18/planary-support/README.md

 ### Where are my tasks stored?

-Tasks, routines, challenges, schedules, and insights are stored locally on your device using Apple’s local storage technologies.
+Tasks, routines, challenges, schedules, timers, and insights are stored locally on your device using Apple’s local storage technologies.

 ### Does Planary use cloud sync?

 No. Planary does not currently include cloud sync.

+Your device may include Planary data in iCloud device backups or computer backups depending on your iOS settings, but Planary does not currently provide app-level cloud sync.

 ### Can I delete my data?